mastodon/documentation/content/en/dev/setup.md

 This page is under construction.
 {{< /hint >}}

+### Pre-requisites {#prerequisites}

+You can follow the [pre-requisites instructions from the production guide](https://docs.joinmastodon.org/admin/install/), but do not create a `mastodon` user.
+You also don't have to install `nginx`, `certbot` and `python-certbot-nginx` as the development environment brings its own webserver.
+Setting up and running a development environment has been proven successful over WSL2 as well if you are on Windows.

 ### Setup {#setup}

 Run following commands in the project directory `bundle install`, `yarn install`.